happytilt/all-my-writeups/TryHackMe - Investigating with Splunk.md

 My guess on Base64 was correct but you'll have to decode the text into UTF-16LE (1200) as the "From Base64" block will default to UTF 8.
 <img width="1532" height="878" alt="Pasted image 20250804164428" src="https://github.com/user-attachments/assets/fc2ed25b-e151-4c1c-acc2-ad34d1cd752f" />

-Within the decoded text, we have yet another Base 64 string to decode.![[Pasted image 20250804164557.png]]
+Within the decoded text, we have yet another Base 64 string to decode.
 <img width="963" height="209" alt="Pasted image 20250804164557" src="https://github.com/user-attachments/assets/bb348a3f-292c-4dd6-9731-48a02c489de8" />

 This is just the domain part of the URL, looks like the question wants us to find the full URL.
 Going back to the full decoded Base64 string, there was a URI sitting in that line of code.

 <img width="275" height="106" alt="Pasted image 20250804164853" src="https://github.com/user-attachments/assets/50cc80b0-0094-479a-b6a8-84153ede0d10" />

 Putting it together, we have: